 If you wish to receive a copy of a plan document or need additional information about any specific plan provision, contact the plan administrator.

 Employer Identification Number

 The Internal Revenue Service (IRS) assigns every employer an employer identification number (EIN).
-The company's EIN is 95-1778500.
+The EIN for Raytheon is 95-1778500.

 Agent for Service of Legal Process